imtaekh/chat_app/readme.md

-#Chat App!
+#Chat App!(node + ajax)

-Super simple chat app.
+There are 2 branches. master=v2 and v1. v1 is simple version